serdaroquai/practise/design.md

 * Cache the queries by hashing,
   * Hard to evict affected queries when a table column changes.
 * Redis
-  * TODO performance benchmark (hundreds of thousands of reads?)
+  * TODO performance benchmark (hundreds of thousands of reads/sec)

 * Write through (write to cache, store in db, return result)
 * Write behind (write to cache, add event to queue, return result, asynchronously select and execute event)